bmatthews/smocks/README.md

 # smocks
-a simple sms mock application
+a simple sms mock application built to mock the twillio api for testing